-The Control Domain, also called Domain 0 or Dom0, is a secure, privileged VM that runs the XenServer management toolstack known as xapi.
-Besides providing XenServer management functions, Dom0 also runs the physical device drivers for networking, storage etc.
+The Control Domain - also called Domain 0 or Dom0 - is a secure, privileged VM that runs the XenServer management toolstack known as xapi.
+Besides providing XenServer management functions, Dom0 also runs the physical device drivers for networking, storage, and so on.